 In December 2021, the Victorian Parliamentary Inquiry into the Decline of Ecosystems led to the following recommendations being made:

-The Andrews Government was required to respond to the recommendations within 6 months but has failed to do so.
-Meanwhile, it continues to pour millions of tax-payer funding into the widespread killing of dingoes.
+The state government was required to respond to the recommendations within 6 months but failed to do so.
+Meanwhile, the Victorian Government has implemented a new ‘unprotection order’ and continues to pour tax-payer funding into the widespread killing of dingoes.

-These resources should instead be put into more humane, non-lethal measures to protect farmed animals from predation, such as electric exclusion fencing and supporting the use of guardian animals.
+These resources should instead be put into more humane, non-lethal measures to protect farmed animals from predation, such as electric exclusion fencing and supporting the use of guardian animals, as is being trialled in the Northwest.

 This image contains content which some may find confronting